 Improved connectivity to boost the property market in Iskandar?

-With the High Speed Rail (HSR) linking Kuala Lumpur to Singapore estimated to be completed by around 2025, and the Rapid Transit System (RTS) connecting Johor Bahru (JB) to Singapore expected to come online in 2019, Singaporean investors will find it much easier to commute to and from Johor.
+With the High Speed Rail (HSR) linking Kuala Lumpur to Singapore planned for commencement of operations sometime around 2025, and the Rapid Transit System (RTS) connecting Johor Bahru (JB) to Singapore expected to come online in 2019, Singaporean investors will find it much easier to commute to and from Johor.

 Malaysians who would like to work in Singapore to earn in Singapore dollars but spend in Malaysian Ringgit can live in Johor and commute to and from Singapore, as well.
 The HSR and RTS is also expected to push up prices of property in Iskandar and Johor Bahru.

 Iskandar is also starting to see more investments flowing in from manufacturing, logistics, electronics, oleochemicals and petrochemicals, healthcare, finance, food processing, tourism and education.
 Over RM150 bil in investment commitments were made in Iskandar by 2015, with more slated to come.